 More than a dozen municipalities and counties in New York have enacted similar measures, including Ulster, which will ban disposable plastic bags by next summer.
 Gov. Andrew Cuomo has proposed a statewide ban.

 While plastic bags, which are typically made of a high-density (checkout line) or low-density (produce bags) polyethylene, are recyclable, they take hundreds of years to break down in landfills, eventually decomposing into smaller, more toxic materials.
 Additionally, misplaced bags wreak havoc on virtually every recycling stream, jamming machines and contaminating the materials produced at recycling plants.

 Jb Said, the manager of Key Food in Beacon, said that although more than half of its customers bring their own bags, the change could be “a challenge at the moment” for consumers who would be forced to pay the extra fee.
 “It’s going to make people buy the [reusable] bags,” he said.
-He added that Key Food plans to introduce a more durable plastic bag next year, as well.Did you find this article useful or informative?
-Please consider a contribution to support our nonprofit journalism.
-Our annual appeal has begun!
-All gifts of up to $1,000 through Dec.
-31 will be matched TWICE!
-Click here for details.
-We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.
+He added that Key Food plans to introduce a more durable plastic bag next year, as well.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution.